 You can help us enrich your student’s Williams experience in two ways:

-- Take a few minutes to explore this site and learn about the range of services we provide, including our Peer Tutor Program, Math and Science Resource Center, Study Skills Corps, and Academic Accommodations under the Americans with Disabilities Act.
+- Take a few minutes to explore this site and learn about the range of services we provide, including the various programs of our Peer Academic Support Network and Academic Accommodations under the Americans with Disabilities Act.

 - Encourage your student to come and see us early in their first year at Williams and at any time thereafter.
 Hundreds do so every year, and we consult with the vast majority of Williams students at some point during their time here.